nahidmbstu/FullStackEngineerChallenge/README.md

 Admin Will assign Employees for Review.

 # backend contains Application service in Node Js

+There is lot of scope for Improvements like Testing End Points using JEST, Mocha, supertest and Using Typescript , Using Docker to Containerised this as a microservice.

 **_ how to run this _**